Architecture

 Components

 Browser.
 A React 19 single-page application built with Vite.
-It uses AWS Amplify for Cognito SRP login, calls the REST API with the resulting JWT as a Bearer token, and opens two distinct WebSocket connections: one to the application WebSocket API for agent progress and notifications, and one to the Yjs collaboration server for real-time spec editing.
+It uses AWS Amplify for direct Cognito SRP login and, when enabled, Cognito-hosted OIDC/SAML federation.
+It calls the REST API with the resulting Cognito JWT as a Bearer token and opens two distinct WebSocket connections: one to the application WebSocket API for agent progress and notifications, and one to the Yjs collaboration server for real-time spec editing.

 CloudFront.
 A single distribution multiplexes all client traffic over one domain.
 The default behavior serves the SPA from a private S3 bucket via Origin Access Control. /api/* routes to the REST API Gateway. /ws routes to the WebSocket API Gateway. /yjs/* routes through a CloudFront VPC Origin to an internal ALB sitting in front of the Yjs collaboration server.
 Routing through one distribution lets every backend share a single domain and a single TLS certificate, and keeps the SPA's API and WebSocket calls same-origin.